 If you are Polish, go to Polish version of this article for specific information about visa.

-All other nations need to go through Russian visa procedures.
+If you plan to visit other parts of Russia or your country isn’t included in the above lists, you will need to go through Russian visa procedures.
 Check the rules applying to your country, gather your patience and go for it! 🙂

 Carry your passport or its copy with you

 Russia travel advice – note that passport is an incredibly important document.
 Open borders of European Union made us lazy and used to lack of controls – but one of my first Russian travel tips is, forget that.
 In Russia you may have to present your passport when you least expect it.

 You need your passport to buy a train ticket.
 You need it to buy a local SIM card.
 They ask you for it when you want to get permission to enter Pribaikalskiy National Park – and in many other cases.

 A friend who volunteered in Saint Petersburg with me had to present his passport on a regular basis around metro stations.
 His skin is darker which makes him similar to immigrants from the East.
 Many of them stay there illegally.

 If you don’t want to carry your passport – make a copy of the first page and the visa.
 Take a photo of your migration card.
 In case you need to present the document and you don’t have it – the copies may suffice.
 It all depends on the mood of the person checking it though.
 I also heard that if you happen to lose your passport, it is easier to get a new one if you have the copies.
 Luckily, I didn’t have to check if this information is true.